 In Bahr v.
 Kohr, 980 S.W.2d 723, 728-29 (Tex.
-App.--San Antonio 1998, no pet.) a creditor's rights case reversed the trial court's finding of separate property, the appellate court saying that wife's testimony was factually insufficient to establish certain property as her separate property because the documentary evidence offered to support claim that property was purchased with monies from a separate property account did not show the date the account was opened, the running balance of the account, or identify the party receiving the wire transfer for the alleged purchase of property at issue.
+App.--San Antonio 1998, no pet.) a creditor's rights case, the appellate court reversed the trial court's finding of separate property, saying that wife's testimony was factually insufficient to establish certain property as her separate property because the documentary evidence offered to support claim that property was purchased with monies from a separate property account did not show the date the account, or identify the party receiving the wire transfer for the alleged purchase of property at issue.
 The case was remanded for a new trial.